awslabs/service-workbench-on-aws/scripts/app-stream/SETUP.md

 2. This will open a new tab in your browser.
 When the prompt ask for which user you would like to log in as, choose Administrator.
 This will take you to a Windows Desktop that you can interact with to create your AppStream image.
 3. On the Windows desktop, click the `Start` button and type in `Windows Powershell`.
 Right click the application in the search result, and choose `Run as administrator`
 4. Run the following commands

+TODO: Change `feat-secure-workspace-egress` to `mainline` for the url when merging feat branch back to mainline
 ```
 cd ~\Documents